agnifico/agnifico/README.md

 - 👋 Hi, I’m @agnifico
 - 👀 I’m interested in data science, design, NLP, and gaming.
 - 🌱 I’m currently learning web dev, neural networking.
 - 💞️ I’m looking to collaborate on nothing as such right now.
-I need to enhance myself first :)
+Working on a few solo projects right now :)
 - 📫 How to reach me agnifico@outlook.com

 <!---